mahiwedsaniket/mahiwedsaniket.github.io/_posts/2015-01-31-Abroad-Letter.md

 ---
 layout: post
 title: "Abroad Letter"
-date: 2018-01-01
+date: 2015-01-01
 tags:
 - Abroad
 ---

 Dear Guest,

 To travel to India, you need to get yourself an e-visa.
-You can apply for the visa on the following website: [https://indianvisaonline.gov.in/evisa/tvoa.html](https://indianvisaonline.gov.in/evisa/tvoa.html).
+You will find useful information to apply for the visa at: [https://indianvisaonline.gov.in/evisa/tvoa.html](https://indianvisaonline.gov.in/evisa/tvoa.html).
+You can fill out the actual online form for the e-Visa at [https://indianvisaonline.gov.in/evisa/Registration](https://indianvisaonline.gov.in/evisa/Registration).

 The form is a bit troublesome but, fear not.
 Marie-Camille, a vetran when it comes to applying for e-visas have written out the cheatsheet below.
 Hope it helps.